Developing as a new teacher

 New teaching experiences can be exciting but daunting!
 Whether you’re approaching your first tutorial, lecturing for the first time or taking on your first course organisation or personal tutoring role we’re here to help.

 If you’re about to start tutoring or lab demonstrating then have a look at our workshops and resources for tutors and demonstrators.
 Some of these are intended as an introduction for those new to these roles.

 If you’re new to lecturing then you might also like to attend some of our workshops for tutors and demonstrators as these cover topics like lecturing.
 You could also come along to some of our short leanrning and teaching-themed workshops, which are short practical introductions to teaching topics.

 You may want to begin an accredited programme or award focused on teaching in higher education.
 This is likely to be useful for your future career.
 To begin this process, new members of academic staff are expected and encouraged to engage with professional development for learning and teaching and to consider working towards fellowship of the Higher Education Academy (HEA).

 if you work at taught postgraduate level, then we have our IAD Masters Networks which provides excellent learning opportunities.

-There are some regularly updated blogs about learning and teaching which are a great source of ideas:
+There is a regularly updated blog about learning and teaching which is a great source of ideas: